- 1 Overview

-If you go to downloads for HP’s 4/16 there is a link that also takes you to the older FOS firmwares.
-If you don’t click through it also only have the firmwares that this switch supports.
+If you go to downloads for HP’s 4/16 there is a link that also takes you to the older FOS firmware.
+If you don’t click through it also only have the firmware that this switch supports.
 So the latest on there at the moment is 6.2.2f.

 On the link above you can also download HP’s branded NA (Network Advisor, previously known as DCFM – Data Center Fabric Manager), see notes about that below.